cameronneylon/barcelona-declaration-website/content/media.md

 <hr class="small">
 {{< /rawhtml >}}

+### Media Coverage

+Media coverage of the Declaration will be collated here.

 ### Commentary

 Signatory releases and other comments will be collated here as they become available.

-### Media Coverage

-Media coverage of the Declaration will be collated here.

-If you would like more information or comment on the Barcelona Declaration please contact us as [contact@barcelona-declaration.org](mailto:contact@barcelona-declaration.org)
+If you would like more information or to comment on the Barcelona Declaration please contact us as [contact@barcelona-declaration.org](mailto:contact@barcelona-declaration.org)